-School tracksuit (optional)
+School tracksuit bottoms (optional)

 Pupils representing the school on teams are expected to travel in school uniform and to use the kit recommended by the school.
-The black crested waterproof jacket and/or black crested Academy hoodie may be worn on the way to/from school and at sporting fixtures.
-Other alternative hoodies are not permitted.
-Please note that girls may wear black leggings during a fixture/training session but leggings must not be worn around the school
+Hoodies are not permitted to be worn with the school uniform.

-Official suppliers: Official suppliers are: Donaghys & Shoefair Sport, R Fields, S D Kells, Small & Co, Dromore; Maxwell's, Lurgan.
+Official suppliers are: Donaghys & Shoefair Sport, R Fields, S D Kells, Banbridge; Small & Co, Dromore; Maxwell's, Lurgan.